brp-optics/taskmc/README.md

 This may be abbreviated as `task <task ID> mod tot:<integer>s`.

-If you have `taskwarrior-time-tracking-hook` installed, you may update elapsed times more conveniently by calling `task <task ID> start` and `task <task ID> stop` before and after working on a task.
+If `taskwarrior-time-tracking-hook` is installed, elapsed times may be updated more conveniently by calling `task <task ID> start` and `task <task ID> stop` before and after working on a task.
 These may be called an arbitrary number of times on the same task.

 When a task is marked as completed (`task <task ID> done`), it begins to be used as a basis for estimating the accuracy of the time estimates and predicting the duration of the remaining tasks.